 Padma explored rainforests and coral reefs, led diversity efforts at a university, served as chief scientist on ships where she was the only female and only person of color, taught and directed a school in England, obtained a doctorate in oceanography from the College of William and Mary, and conducted environmental engineering research at Johns Hopkins University, before becoming a full-time author.

 When she was nineteen, she left India on her own and is now an American.
 As a first-generation immigrant and a BIPOC woman with an invisible disability, she has been dedicated, for over a decade, to fighting for equity and diversity.
+She is the founder of Authors Take Action and Diverse Verse and two of her poems were recently published in Poetry magazine.

 Follow Padma on Twitter at @padmatv to participate in her book giveaways, connect with her via Instagram/Facebook @venkatraman.padma, and discover free writing prompts and other resources on her website www.padmavenkatraman.com.